2022 Way 2 GO MAINE

 TEAM SPIRIT RACE

-Calling all employers!
-Lead your employee team to greatness as the folks who post-the-most from May 1-31.
+Calling all organizations!
+Lead your employee team to greatness as the folks who post-the-most from October 1-31.
 Show us how great green commuting can be with your photos, videos and stories – plus #Way2GOMAINE – on Facebook, Instagram, and Twitter.
 Remember: working from home, walking, bicycling, taking the bus or train, carpooling and vanpooling all count as green commutes!

-- “Team spirit” is determined through GO MAINE staff’s review of social media postings from May 1-31st with #Way2GOMAINE – and other promotional efforts undertaken by each organization – using a points system for number and quality of postings.
+- GO MAINE staff determines “Team spirit” through review of social media postings from October 1-31 with #Way2GOMAINE – and other promotional efforts by each organization – using a points system for number and quality of postings.

-- The winning workplace will receive a Way 2 GO MAINE Award and Way 2 GO MAINE social media shout out.
+- The winning organization receives a Way 2 GO MAINE Award and Way 2 GO MAINE social media shout out.

-- Remember to tag with #Way2GOMAINE on all your posts!
+- Remember to tag all your posts with #Way2GOMAINE!
 (Note: If you’re not on social media, just ask a friend, family member or co-worker to post for you – or email GO MAINE and we can.)

 $50 GIFT CARD WINNERS EVERY WEEK

-Each week in May we’ll reward a different kind of green commute.
+Each week in October we’ll reward a different kind of green commute.
 Any GO MAINE member logging that week’s trip type will automatically be entered to win a $50 gift card.
-The drawing will be conducted each Sunday and a winner will be chosen every week!
+A new winner will be chosen every week!

-- Week 1: CARPOOL & VANPOOL week – May 1-7 — Carpool with your spouse, your partner, and/or working age kids.
+- Week 1: CARPOOL & VANPOOL week – October 1-7 — Carpool with your spouse, your partner, friend, co-worker, fellow GO MAINE member and/or working age kids.
 Share your Carpool pics!

-- Week 2: TRANSIT – May 8-14 — It’s transit week!
-Whether you take local transit or the Amtrak Downeaster, all transit trips count towards this week’s prize.
+- Week 2: TRANSIT – October 8-14 — It’s transit week!
+Whether you take the bus, ferry, or train, all transit trips count towards this week’s prize.

-- Week 3: ACTIVE TRANSPORTATION (WALKING, BIKING) – May 15-21 — It’s national bicycle week!
-Try getting to work the human powered way.
+- Week 3: ACTIVE TRANSPORTATION (WALKING, BIKING, ROLLING, SCOOTER) – October 15-21 —Try getting to work the human powered way, or incorporating it into part of your commute.

-- Week 4: ALL GREEN TRIPS – May 22-31 — Take any form of green transportation like walking, bicycling, carpool, vanpool, transit, or work from home (telecommute) to work to celebrate the end of the May Way 2 GO MAINE challenge!
-Plus you can complete your Telework Bingo Card for additional entries.
+- Week 4: ALL GREEN TRIPS – October 22-31 — Everything counts this week!
+Take any form of green transportation or work from home to celebrate the end of the October Way 2 GO MAINE challenge!
+Plus if you email your completed Telework Bingo Card to firstname.lastname@example.org you will receive additional entries for this week’s raffle.

 NEW GO MAINE MEMBERS CAN WIN $100, TOO.

-- New members are determined from the list of people who signed up to join the free statewide GO MAINE program during the period of May 1, 2022 through May 31, 2022.
-Winner will be selected on June 1, 2022.
+- New members are those who signed up to join the free statewide GO MAINE program during the period of October 1, 2022 through October 31, 2022.
+Winner will be selected on November 1, 2022.

 GRAND PRIZES!
 ALL MEMBERS LOGGING TRIPS HAVE A SHOT AT WINNING